12urenloop/site/README.md

 Then run the code with `bundle exec nanoc` or `bundle exec nanoc live`.

+Deploy with `bundle exec nanoc deploy`.

-## Things to update across editions:
+## Things to update across editions

 - Contact information
 - Date and place